sharewave/alanmcgee.github.io/_posts/2015-11-13-pre-post-notes.md

 </div>

 <h2 style="text-align: left">Pre-money conversion</h2>
-First let's look at the results if we go for a pre-money note conversion (also known as the percentage-ownership method).
+First, let's look at the results if we go for a pre-money note conversion.

 <div class="example-block">
     <p>